vctr7/Data_Science/Recommendation_System/README.md

 ## 1. Summary of the algorithm

-This is the code of recommender system which is operated by the similarity method.
+This is the code of recommender system which is operated based on the similarity method.
 There are numerous techniques in recommendation process such as Similarity, Matrix decomposition, and Neural network etc. I meaning to use a sophisticated method, but they require many expertise in math and AI area, that I didn’t learn.
 So, I mainly use a basic technic of cosine similarity.

 Since the technic I use is not elaborate, it shows a lower accuracy than expected.
 So I have to apply heuristic idea such as minimum cosine similarity value and minimum rating things.